 If your experiences with Asian food growing up were anything like mine (mall food courts and the takeout section of our Kansas grocery store), to you stir fry noodles might mean noodles cooked in oil (usually a lot of oil), with a sugary sauce and very few vegetables.

 Within the category of noodle stir fries, you’ll find further distinctions.
-Two popular choices include chow mein (noodles par-cooked, then finished in the pan) and lo mein (noodles that are cooked all the way through, then added to the pan with the sauce; lo mein is also usually saucier).
+Two popular choices include chow mein (noodles par-cooked, then finished in the pan) and lo mein (in Beef Lo Mein, for example, its noodles that are cooked all the way through, then added to the pan with the sauce.
+Lo mein is also usually saucier.).

 Today’s noodle stir fry recipe is a bit of a “both and.”
 The noodles finish cooking in the pan (like chow mein), but they are also saucy (like lo mein).
 They keep the spirit of more authentic noodle stir fry recipes (there’s very little oil), but offer the takeout satisfaction of the stir fries I grew up loving as a kid (gotta have that sauce!).